amitrajpurkar/tuneinwithmac/docs/desktopconfig.md

   * have it view list instead of default icons
   * reduce the fixed folders on left nav bar to bare minimum as per taste
 * maximise keyboard usage **Cmd + Space** is the helper: “Spotlight”
-* get alt-tab like windows
+* get & setup "alt-tab" like windows... use raycast to get it
 * for any application that is open, **Cmd + ,** <Cmd + comma> opens configuration
 *